KitLavis/stage-left-merch/README.md

 - All Products (product cards)

-The main feature of the all products page is the product cards that hold the basic information for each product, and a link to see further details.
+The main feature of the all products page is the product cards that hold the basic information for each product (repesenting an instance of the product model), and a link to see further details.
 When there are more than 12 products present the page paginates.

 ![Product cards](docs/all-products-page.png)